theopin/tp/docs/UserGuide.md

  -  Cut : Cuts the text highlighted in the editor to the system clipboard.
  -  Paste : Pastes from the system clipboard to the position of the text cursor.

-> :exclamation: The editor will have a built in feature to avoid blank cheatsheets.
+> :exclamation: The editor has a built-in feature to prevent blank cheatsheets from being saved.

 In the following sections, we will be referring to this editor as **the Editor**.